cdomet-d/irc/bot/libs/curl/docs/cmdline-opts/haproxy-clientip.md

 # `--haproxy-clientip`

-Set a client IP in HAProxy PROXY protocol v1 header at the beginning of the connection.
+Sets a client IP in HAProxy PROXY protocol v1 header at the beginning of the connection.

 For valid requests, IPv4 addresses must be indicated as a series of exactly